 Furnas Village is one of the main attractions of Sao Miguel.
 It’s been absorbed by strolling around the village’s hot springs, charming white buildings, and stunning gothic church.

 At Cozide das Furnas you can witness pots of stew stews being buried and cooked in the underground hot springs and/or the digging up when the food is cooked.
-Take note, the sulfur smell here can be overpowering.
+Take note, that the sulfur smell here can be overpowering.

 Stop for lunch at Terra Nostra Garden Restaurant.
 The modern, upscale restaurant serves the cozied das furnas that you witnessed being from the ground.
 The meat undergoes further preparation and cooking.